eme64/blog/_posts/2026-03-19-Hotspot-JVM-Vectorization.md

 now scheduled in the current cycle.

 But even individual instructions can perform multiple operations:
-Virtually all modern CPUs have so called "SIMD vector registers and instructions".
+Virtually all modern CPUs have so-called "SIMD vector registers and instructions".
 SIMD stands for "Single Instruction Multiple Data".
 We issue a single instruction which gets distributed over multiple pieces of data - the elements of the vector.
 For example, `x64 AVX2` machines have 256 bit vectors, and can thus hold